ovhlabs/sail/README.md

 sail apps domain-detach       Detach a domain from the HTTP load balancer --> sail application domain detach applicationName domainName

+sail networks range-add  Add an allocation range to a private network

+sail services logs           Fetch the logs of a service

+sail repositories add         Add a new docker repository sail repositories rm          Delete a repository

 ```

 ## DONE & TESTED